toolboc/azure-iot-nvidia-jetson-deepstream-pnp/README.md

     git clone https://github.com/toolboc/azure-iot-nvidia-jetson-deepstream-pnp.git
     ```

-    Open the `CMakeLists.txt` in the **azure-iot-sdk-c** folder and modify it to include the **azure-iot-nvidia-jetson-deepstream-pnp** folder so that the pnp applcations will be built together with the Device SDK.
+    Open the `CMakeLists.txt` in the **azure-iot-sdk-c** folder and modify it to include the **azure-iot-nvidia-jetson-deepstream-pnp** folder so that the pnp applications will be built together with the Device SDK.
 To do this, run:
     ```bash
     nano ~/azure-iot-sdk-c/CMakeLists.txt
     ```